ivanvovk/durian-pytorch/README.md

 </p>

-Here are some of the most notable differences from vanilla DurIAN:
+Here are some of the most notable differences from DurIAN described in paper:
 * Prosodic boundary markers aren't used (didn't have them labeled), and thus there's no 'skip states' exclusion of prosodic boundaries' hidden states
 * Style codes aren't used too (same reason)
-* Simpler network architectures
+* Simpler encoder and decoder
 * No Prenet in decoder
-* No attention used in decoder
 * Decoder's recurrent cell outputs single spectrogram frame at a time
 * Decoder's recurrent cell isn't conditioned on its own outputs (isn't "autogressive")